zuplo/docs/docs/articles/dev-portal-clerk-auth.md

 values for `client_id` and `client_secret`.
 Inside of the Zuplo Portal create two environment variables:

-Create a new environment variable named `CLERK_CLIENT_ID` and set the value to the `client_id` value in the API response.
+Create a new environment variable named `ZUPLO_PUBLIC_CLERK_CLIENT_ID` and set the value to the `client_id` value in the API response.
 Create a new environment variable, this one needs to be a secret, named `CLERK_CLIENT_SECRET` and set it to the value of the `client_secret` value in the API response.

 ### 2/ Configure the Developer Portal